Post updated on

 Update 10/15/2017 – Website no longer works.
 You would be a miracle worker if you could get your hands on these.

 Zombie Bells are another kettlebell line-up from Onnit, this one featuring zombies, duh.
 Here is a list of the kettlebells and pricing:

 - 18lb Brain Goblin Zombie $42.95

 - 72lb Mega Dead Zombie $169.95

-The bad news they are all sold out except for the 18 pounder.
-I guess they were a limited addition item that once they sell out they wouldn’t be back but apparently they sold so well that they might be making a comeback.
+The bad news they are all sold out except for the 18 pounders.
+I guess they were a limited edition item that once they sell out they wouldn’t be back but apparently, they sold so well that they might be making a comeback.
 The problem is no one knows when, not even them.
 You can sign up for an email notification when they are back in stock though so you can be sure to get one then whenever that may be.

 Demonbells are another really cool set of kettlebells from a company based out of San Diego.
 They feature different styles of demons in different sizes along with a pretty cool SpartanBell.
 Here are the different sizes and prices:

 - 16lb Sugar Skull $59.99